beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 They support fractional exponents, as well.

-A range error occurs if the result is too large.
+A range error occurs if `x` is too large.

 ### Return Value {.unnumbered .unlisted}